Val Kilmer: 1996–2009: Further career

-2000s

 Kilmer's first role in 2000 was in the big budget Warner Bros. box office disaster Red Planet.
-That same year, he had a supporting role in the film Pollock and hosted Saturday Night Live for the first time.
+That same year, he had a supporting role as the Dutch-born American abstract expressionist painter Willem DeKooning in the film Pollock and hosted Saturday Night Live for the first time.
 In 2002, he starred in the thriller The Salton Sea, which was generally well-reviewed, but received only a limited release.
-The same year, he teamed with his True Romance co-star, Christian Slater to appear in the low-budget film, Hard Cash, also known as Run for the Money.
+The same year, he teamed with his True Romance co-star, Christian Slater, to appear in the low-budget film Hard Cash, also known as Run for the Money.

 In 2003, Kilmer starred alongside Kate Bosworth in the drama/thriller Wonderland, portraying porn star John Holmes.
 He also appeared in The Missing, where he again worked with Willow director Ron Howard.
-The next year, he starred in David Mamet's Spartan, where he played a United States government secret agent who is assigned the task of rescuing the kidnapped daughter of the President.
+The next year, he starred in David Mamet's Spartan, where he played a United States government secret agent who is assigned the task of rescuing the kidnapped daughter of the president.
 He received Delta Force-like training in preparation for the role.
-Subsequently, he had a role in the drama, Stateside, and starred (again with Slater) in the thriller Mindhunters, which was filmed in 2003 but not released until 2005.
-Kilmer next appeared in the big budget Oliver Stone production, Alexander, which received poor reviews.
+Subsequently, he had a role in the drama Stateside, and starred (again with Slater) in the thriller Mindhunters, which was filmed in 2003 but not released until 2005.
+Kilmer next appeared in the big budget Oliver Stone production Alexander, which received poor reviews.

 Also in 2004, Kilmer returned to the theater to play Moses in a Los Angeles musical production of The Ten Commandments: The Musical, produced by BCBG founder Max Azria.
 The production played at the Kodak Theatre in Hollywood and also featured Adam Lambert.
-Kilmer had previously played Moses in the animated film The Prince of Egypt.

-Finally in 2004, Kilmer appeared in an episode of Entourage, where he played a Sherpa whose primary source of income was growing, harvesting and distributing high-quality cannabis, all under a guise of metaphysical insights.
+This same year, Kilmer appeared in an episode of Entourage, where he played a Sherpa whose primary source of income was growing, harvesting, and distributing high-quality cannabis, all under a guise of metaphysical insights.

 Kilmer was in negotiations with Richard Dutcher (a leading director of Mormon-related films) to play the lead role in a film entitled Prophet: The Story of Joseph Smith, although the project never materialized.
 Kilmer performed in The Postman Always Rings Twice on the London stage from June to September 2005.
 In 2005, he co-starred with Robert Downey, Jr. in the action-comedy film Kiss Kiss Bang Bang.
 His performance was praised and the film was well reviewed, but it received only a limited release.
 It later won the award for "Overlooked Film of the Year" from the Phoenix Film Critics Society.